CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 <add Application layer image here>

 Also known as the *"End User Layer"*, and the only layer that directly interacts with data from the user.
 It supports software applications; such as web browsers and email clients, in establishing communications and delivering meaningful data to the user.
-The software applications themselves are not part of the OSI model; they operate within the *end-user environment*, and use the Application Layer to interact with network resources and services.
+The software applications themselves are not part of the OSI model; they operate within the *end-user environment*, and use the Application layer to interact with network resources and services.
 This layer acts as a gateway for application services to connect to the network and present received information to the user.

 #### Functions